 Add 1 cup whole wheat flour to the pan and fry on medium-low heat until the flour is slightly browned (6-8 minutes).
 Stir very frequently while frying.

-Add 10-12 roughly crushed almonds and 10-12 roughly crushed cashew nuts and fry until the color of the wheat flour is changed to dark brown and it starts to emit a nutty aroma (12-15 minutes ).
-Stir very frequently and do not let the flour burn.
+Add 10-12 roughly crushed almonds and 10-12 roughly crushed cashew nuts and fry until the color of the wheat flour is changed to dark brown, and it starts to emit a nutty aroma (12-15 minutes ).
+Stir very frequently, and do not let the flour burn.

 Water or Milk?
 Once the flour is roasted well, add 2 cups of water, stirring continuously, and cook until the water is almost absorbed.
 You can replace water with milk for a richer halwa.
 The halwa will become very light in color at this stage but worry not.

-Add 1 cup sugar and ½ teaspoon cardamom powder and cook for another 3-4 minutes.
+Add 1 cup sugar and ½ teaspoon cardamom powder and cook for 3-4 minutes.
 Once the sugar starts to melt and caramelize, the atta halwa will start to darken in color.
 Stir very frequently.

 Garnish with slivered almonds and pistachios.
 Serve warm or at room temperature.